TimonVS/epic-generator/README.md

 # Epic Generator (WIP)

-A GitHub that facilitates in creating epics.
+A GitHub bot that facilitates in creating epics.

 ![Demo](./doc/demo.gif)